I Am Suzanne!

 I Am Suzanne! is a 1933 American pre-Code romance film involving puppeteers in Paris written by Edwin Justus Mayer, directed by Rowland V. Lee, and starring Lilian Harvey, Gene Raymond and Leslie Banks.
 The picture's puppetry sequences feature the Yale Puppeteers and Podrecca's Piccoli Theater.
-The Museum of Modern Art in New York City owns and periodically exhibits a 35 mm print of the film while the Eastman House in Rochester, New York, archives a 16 mm copy.
+The Museum of Modern Art in New York City owns and periodically exhibits a 35 mm print of the film while the George Eastman Museum in Rochester, New York, archives a 16 mm copy.